GenericSomeone/UnitConstruct/README.md

 Click on a friendly weapon depot and click on any of the buttons at the bottom to fill the corresponding slot of a chassis with a weapon.
 If there is a friendly chassis unit within range of the depot, it will be equipped with the weapon associated the depot, and the required cost for the weapon will be consumed from the depot.

 Attempting to put a weapon into a slot that does not exist on a unit or attempting to mount a weapon when the depot has not been given enough supplies will result in an error message, and the materials in the depot will not be consumed.
 However, mounting a weapon in a slot that already has a weapon mounted on it will simply replace the existing weapon in that slot.

+### Slots

+Slot limits on chassis by tier are as follows:

+Light: 0 primary, 2 secondary

+Medium: 1 primary, 2 secondary

+Heavy: 3 primary, 2 secondary

 ## Credits